Abi-Queen/Weather-Dashboard/README.md

 Here is a link to the [deployed page.](https://abi-queen.github.io/Weather-Dashboard/)

 ## Instructions
 To use this app, open the [deployed page.](https://abi-queen.github.io/Weather-Dashboard/).
 Enter a city in the search field at the left.
 Your city's forecast will be displayed to the right.
 Enter a new city in the search field.
-Your prevoius searches will be saved as buttons under the search field.
-Do re-display these previous searches, simply click the buttons.
+Your prevoius searches will be saved in a list under the search field.
+Do re-display these previous searches, click on the saved city name.

 ## Contributors
 I built this app with HTML, CSS, Markdown, and JavaScript.
 It uses the Bootstrap, Font Awesome, JQuery, and Moment.js cdn libraries.
 I also referred to the following resources: